DENVER OMELETTE RECIPE

 - salt and pepper

-In a skillet, melt the butter and add the onion and bell pepper.
-Sautee a few minutes until soft.
+- In a large skillet, melt butter and add the onion and bell pepper.
+Sautee a few minutes over medium-high heat until soft.
 Add the ham and cook until heated through.

-In a large bowl, beat the eggs and milk together.
+- In a large bowl, whisk eggs and milk together.
 Add the cheese and ham mixture and stir to combine.
 Add salt and pepper.

-Pour mixture into prepared pan and bake for 20-25 minutes or until eggs are done.
+- Pour whisked eggs into prepared pan and bake for 20-25 minutes or until eggs are done.
 Cut into slices and serve.